jthegedus/svelte-adapter-firebase/README.md

 Using Firebase libs in SvelteKit `endpoints`/`routes` may have been resolved with https://github.com/sveltejs/kit/pull/490, however this does not mean the output is compatible with the Cloud Function runtime (investigation pending) and therefore compatible with `svelte-adapter-firebase`.
 Our recommendation is to prefer using Firebase Cloud Functions for API routes over SvelteKit routes.

+> Cold Starts

+Depends on your application load.
+Typically, Cloud Functions will require more instances to handle the same number of requests as each Cloud Run as each CR instance can handle up to 250 (default maximum at the time of writing).
+Though in my experience, bumping the memory/cpu configuration dramatically reduces the response times.

+Since the purpose of using this adapter is to leverage the Firebase Hosting CDN, you should consider improving the user experience with targetted caching/TTLs.

+If cold starts are still an issue for your application, Cloud Run has support for [`min_instances`](https://cloud.google.com/run/docs/configuring/min-instances) which will keep `x` number of instances warm.
+This incurs additional costs.
+See the Cloud Run documentation for more.

 ## Caveats

 - [Firebase Hosting Preview Channels](https://firebase.google.com/docs/hosting/test-preview-deploy) currently lacks first-party support for SSR applications.
 This adapter doesn't attempt to remedy this issue and doesn't produce a different SSR Function/Run for preview channel deployments.